 Benefits of Living Off Campus

 For most students, #reslife starts to lose its appeal after first or second year.
+For some students entering the Fall semester of 2020, campus housing may not even be an option.
 Spreading your wings and exploring life outside campus suddenly feels essential and, really, it is.
 There are so many benefits that come with living off campus.
 It is your next step to adulthood and key to personal growth and development.
 Not sure if you’re ready to leave the convenient life of living on campus?
-Read further for why we think you should make the move and live off campus.
+Read further for the many upsides of starting your life out of residence.

 While campus living may be convenient, it’s not really teaching you how to be independent and manage your money.
 Living off campus, alone or with roommates, is your opportunity to grow and develop into a full-fledged adult.
 This means a list of new responsibilities including: